-2 Social Studies: Fifteen (15) credits including satisfaction of NJSA 18A:35-1 and 2; five (5) credits in World History; ten (10) credits in US History, and the integration of civics, economics, geography, and global content in all course offerings.

-3 Mathematics: Fifteen (15) credits including at least five (5) credits in Algebra I, five (5) additional credits in Geometry, and an additional five (5) credits in a math course that builds upon Algebra I and Geometry.

-4 Science: Fifteen (15) credits including at least five (5) credits in laboratory biology/life science or the content equivalent, at least five (5) additional credits in a laboratory/inquiry-based science course which shall include chemistry, environmental science, or physics, and-at least five (5) additional credits in a lab/inquiry-based science course.

-5 Physical Education, Health and Safety: This includes driver education theory and family life education.
+- 2 Social Studies: Fifteen (15) credits including satisfaction of NJSA 18A:35-1 and 2; five (5) credits in World History; ten (10) credits in US History, and the integration of civics, economics, geography, and global content in all course offerings. - 3 Mathematics: Fifteen (15) credits including at least five (5) credits in Algebra I, five (5) additional credits in Geometry, and an additional five (5) credits in a math course that builds upon Algebra I and Geometry. - 4 Science: Fifteen (15) credits including at least five (5) credits in laboratory biology/life science or the content equivalent, at least five (5) additional credits in a laboratory/inquiry-based science course which shall include chemistry, environmental science, or physics, and at least five (5) additional credits in a lab/inquiry-based science course. - s Physical Education, Health and Safety: This includes driver education theory and family life education.
 Students with an authorized reason may be excused from the physical activity part of the regular program and will be assigned an alternative activity.
 Physical Education and Health courses are required by the State of New Jersey and must be passed each year.
-If a student fails Physical Education and/or Health for the year, he or she is strongly encouraged to take and pass the course in summer school.

-- 6 Visual and Performing Arts: This includes all courses under Visual Arts and Music with the exception of Stage Craft. - 7 21st Century Life and Careers: All courses under the Career and Technical Education fulfill this requirement with the exception of the internship, work and vocational experiences. - 8 World Language: All students will fulfill the one-year world language requirement.
-Limited English Proficient (LEP) students who take an additional English or English as a Second Language (ESL) class may use that second English class to fulfill the requirement. - 9 Financial Literacy: Required for all
+If a student fails Physical Education and/or Health for the year, he or she is strongly encouraged to take and pass the course in summer school. - 6 Visual and Performing Arts: This includes all courses under Visual Arts and Music with the exception of Stage Craft. - 7 21st Century Life and Careers: All courses under the Career and Technical Education fulfill this requirement with the exception of the internship, work and vocational experiences. - 8 World Language: All students will fulfill the one-year world language requirement.
+Limited English Proficient (LEP) students who take an additional English or English as a Second Language (ESL) class may use that second English class to fulfill the requirement.

+9 Financial Literacy: Required for all.
+Financial Literacy or course equivalents (as listed in course descriptions to follow) can fulfill the state-mandated two and a half (2.5) credits for the financial, economic, business, and entrepreneurial literacy graduation requirement.